About

 My personal time…

-My three amazing, spunky kids keep me on my toes.
+My husband is my biggest supporter and my three amazing, spunky kids keep me on my toes.
 I love cooking and entertaining.
 Even though I don’t get as much time as I would like, I enjoy all aspects of the outdoors, from hiking to relaxing at the beach.